-These dents that mysteriously appeared on our living room floor are one of those things that weren’t quite planned.
+These dents mysteriously appeared on our living room floor and, needless to say, are one of those things that weren’t quite planned.
 Repairing the floor has been on our very, very long To-Do list for a while.
 But now it’s done!

 - Sandpaper (we used 120 grit for the floor, but would use something finer on furniture)